 Setting expectations is a process that moves from the top down.
 At the highest level, employees have a thorough understanding of the company’s overarching goals, and their unique responsibilities in achieving them.
 This will allow them to see themselves within the big picture (and motivate them to stick around for that picture).

 On an individual level, clarity is key.
 Expectations should be quantifiable, measurable, and discussed regularly (going beyond annual performance reviews).

-Informally, the day to day expectations of behavior, culture, productivity, etc. should be explicitly stated.
+Informally, the day-to-day expectations of behavior, culture, and productivity should be explicitly stated.
 Do not assume employees automatically understand your company culture.
 Is it a-okay for employees to spend a significant amount of time chatting with coworkers?
 Make that known.
 If the environment is a bit more formal, make that known as well.
 A clear understanding of all expectations will make it easier for employees to seamlessly fit into the company and achieve maximum productivity.

 A talent-based succession plan is a great way to let your top talent know that their career development is important to you, and that you recognize, appreciate, and want to reward their dedication to the organization.
 Being transparent about your intentions to prepare top-performers for promotion when the time is right will keep your most productive team members satisfied and striving to go above and beyond.

 Inevitably, you win some, you lose some.
 When you do lose a valuable employee, turn the hit into a positive experience and investigate what compelled that person to leave.
-Most likely, their answer will indicate what you could have done differently to improve your chances of keeping them: provided more opportunity for career growth, given more frequent feedback, cultivated a more positive company culture, etc.
+Most likely, their answer will indicate what you could have done differently to improve your chances of keeping them: provided more opportunities for career growth, giving more frequent feedback, cultivating a more positive company culture, and so on.

-Whatever the reason may be, if you can do something about it to ensure you retain your top talent in the future, do it.
+Whatever the reason may be, if you can make a change to ensure you retain more of your top talent in the future, do it.
 Practicing talent management best practices now will help you reduce churn and build a team of employees who are motivated to do their best.